-This course will give students practical experience in removal and replacement of weld-on and adhesive bonded panels, door skins, and rocker, quarter and top panels.
+This course will give students practical experience in removal and replacement of weld-on

 TB 245 PRODUCTION BODY REPAIR

 In this course, students' work will be compared to industry flat rate charges used when repairing damage.
 The learning experiences are simulated to on-the-job work conditions stressing quality and shop flat-rate time.
 Students will be expected to function as an employer would expect in areas such as dependability, working independently, and customer relations.